 - 1/4 cup light brown sugar

-- in a medium bowl, sift the flours, baking powder, and salt together, whisk briefly to insure the leavener is well incorporated. set aside.
+- In a medium bowl, sift the flours, baking powder, and salt together, whisk briefly to ensure the leavener is well incorporated.
+Set aside.

-- combine the bananas, marshmallows, and brown sugar in a small bowl, stir together, and place in the bottom of the prepared pan. pour/scrape the cake batter over the bananas and marshies, spreading it with a small offset spatula if necessary. sprinkle the top with a few extra marshmallows, if using, and place the pan in the oven.
+- Combine the bananas, marshmallows, and brown sugar in a small bowl, stir together, and place in the bottom of the prepared pan.
+Pour/scrape the cake batter over the bananas and marshmallows, spreading it with a small offset spatula if necessary.
+Sprinkle the top with a few extra marshmallows, if using, and place the pan in the oven.

 - Bake for about 50 minutes or so, rotating the pan after 25 minutes.
 Begin to check on the cake with a wooden cake tester after about 40 minutes.
 The cake is done when the tester comes out clean or with a moist crumb or two.

 - Let the cake cool briefly on a wire rack, and then use a serving spoon to scoop out pieces, flipping the pieces over on the serving plates, so that the fruit is facing up.
 Dust with powdered sugar and serve with a scoop of vanilla ice cream or a dribble of heavy cream.